ibm-cloud-docs/SecureGateway/securegateway_troubleshooting.md

 - Initiate the failing request from the requesting application
 - Check the Secure Gateway Client logs
 - If no client logs have been generated from the request, the issue is between the requesting application and the Secure Gateway Servers.
 This could range from network reliability to mismatched request protocols to an improper TLS mutual authentication handshake.
-- If the client has generated error logs from the request, then the issue is between the SG Client and the on-prem resource.
+- If the client has generated error level logs from the request, then the issue is between the SG Client and the on-prem resource.
 Below is a table containing common errors, the issues that typically cause them, and potential methods to troubleshoot them.

 Error | Typical Cause | Troubleshooting Methods
 --- | --- | ---
 ETIMEDOUT | The client is unable to find the hostname/ip to connect to due to network constraints. | Attempt to ping the destination's hostname/ip from the host running the client to ensure network connectivity.
 If running the Docker version of the client, bridging the container with the host OS  with `--net=host` may resolve the issue.
 ECONNREFUSED | The client has resolved the hostname/ip to connect to but is unable to begin the connection handshake | This is typically caused by a mismatched protocol between the SG Client and the on-prem resource (e.g., the client is attempting a TCP connection to a host:port that is expecting a TLS connection).
 In some cases, a firewall rule may cause this error instead of ETIMEDOUT.
 ECONNRESET | The client has established a connection to the destination but something went wrong either during the handshake (a TLS handshake error might result in different errors, as well) or while the request was being handled by the on-prem resource. | The logs of the on-prem resource should be checked to confirm no error has caused the connection to be interrupted.
 If nothing is found in the on-prem logs, then the destination configuration should be examined to ensure the appropriate protocols (and certificates, if necessary) are being provided to the client for the connection.
-REMOTE_RST | There is error occurred in SG Server side. <br><br> For on-prem destination, there is error when the requesting app connecting to the SG Server, or the timeout error when receiving data from the on-prem resource. <br><br> For cloud destination, it could be anything from TLS handshake failure, to errors in the cloud resource | For on-prem destination, please ensure the requesting app using the appropriate protocols to establish the connection with SG Server, if the error occurs when receiving data from on-prem resource, please try to extend/disable the timeout. <br><br> For cloud destination, the logs of the cloud resource should be checked to confirm no error has caused the connection to be interrupted.
+REMOTE_RST | There is error occurred in SG Server side. <br><br> For on-prem destination, there is error during the requesting app connecting to the SG Server, or a timeout error when receiving data from the on-prem resource. <br><br> For cloud destination, it could be anything from TLS handshake failure, to errors in the cloud resource | For on-prem destination, please ensure the requesting app using the appropriate protocols to establish the connection with SG Server, if the error occurs when receiving data from on-prem resource, please try to extend/disable the timeout. <br><br> For cloud destination, the logs of the cloud resource should be checked to confirm no error has caused the connection to be interrupted.
 If nothing is found in the cloud resource logs, then the destination configuration should be examined to ensure the appropriate protocols (and certificates, if necessary) are being provided to the client for the connection.

 Many applications experience "hangs" after an ECONNRESET occurring on the other end of the tunnel.
 This is expected.
 Secure Gateway can not replay the RST packet on the other end of the tunnel since the TCP packets have already been ACKed for that side of the tunnel.
-Application level timeouts, the application never receives an acknowledging response, are the only method to end the hang.
+Define the timeouts on the application, which never receives an acknowledging response, are the only method to end the hang.

 ## Configure your Docker client to restart when your server restarts